elastio/contrib/aws-backup-elastio-integration/README.md

 ### Run Your First Backup and Scan

 1. From the AWS Backup console, go to Dashboard and select "Create on-demand backup".
-2. Select EC2 or EBS to backup and press "Create on-demand backup" button.
+2. Select EC2 or EBS to backup.
+3. Add Tag that was specified during CFN Stack creation.
+E.g. `scan` - tag name specified during stack creation; `scan:true` - tag assigned to backup.
+4. Press "Create on-demand backup" button.
-3. The scan results artifacts will be available in the S3 bucket provided in the CloudFormation definition.
+5. The scan results artifacts will be available in the S3 bucket provided in the CloudFormation definition.
 The results are presented in JSON.

 From the Elastio Tenant.
 1. Select Jobs